sumitapalchaudhary/Battleships/readme.md

-1. Battleships project is a .Net console application developed using C#.
+1. Battleships is a .Net console application developed using C#.
 2. The code is developed in Visual Studio 2019.
 3. This is a single user game.
 4. This game consists of 1 battleship (5 squares) and 2 destroyers (4 squares).